Stay Safe this Christmas – Get switched on to safety!Posted

-Stuart Millington, Senior Fire Safety Manager for North Wales Fire and Rescue Service, said: “I know that residents across the region will be preparing their displays and I would ask them to do so safely, by not overloading sockets and using correctly fused multi gang safety leads.
+Justin Evans, Head of Community Safety, said: “I know that residents across the region will be preparing their displays and I would ask them to do so safely, by not overloading sockets and using correctly fused multi gang safety leads.

 “Many people will have a variety of electrical devices on their Christmas lists this year – be conscious of overloading, do not charge items overnight and use chargers from a reputable source rather than cheap aftermarket chargers.